 The Company designated the Swaps as cash flow hedges.
-Derivative instruments are recorded on the consolidated balance sheets at fair value.
-Unrealized gains and losses on derivatives designated as cash flow hedges are reported in other comprehensive income (loss) ("AOCI") and reclassified to earnings in a manner that matches the timing of the earnings impact of the hedged transactions.
+Realized gains and losses in connection with each interest payment will be reclassified from accumulated other comprehensive income (loss) ("AOCI") to interest expense in that period.
 Management intends that the Swaps remain effective and, on a quarterly basis, evaluates them to determine their effectiveness or ineffectiveness and records the change in fair value as an adjustment to other comprehensive income or loss.
+Realized gains and losses in connection with the required interest payments will be reclassified from AOCI to interest expense.